AdaptixDev/statementAIPArser/backend/README.md

 # Financial Statement Parser Backend

-A Python backend for parsing and analyzing financial statements using AI (OpenAI and Google Gemini).
+A Python backend for parsing and analyzing financial statements and identity documents using AI (OpenAI and Google Gemini).

 ## Features